-The mission of the Digital Lab involves the conversion of analog materials, such as manuscripts and university archives found in Special Collections, to digital; the management of digitized materials and some born-digital media in cloud storage form and on the web; and the cataloging and creation of metadata for those digital objects.
+The mission of the Digital Lab involves the conversion of analog materials, such as manuscripts and university archives found in Special Collections and Archives, to digital; the management of digitized materials and some born-digital media in cloud storage form and on the web; and some cataloging and creation of metadata for those digital objects.
 Most metadata creation for Clemson University materials is handled by the Metadata and Monographic Resources team (MMRT).

-The lab staff coordinates with Special Collections, upstate South Carolina Digital Library partners, and grant partners for the transfer and borrowing of materials for digitization.
-Many different projects are going on at once in the lab, and it’s the main role of the digital project manager to guide each step in the production of all projects and coordinate between the multitude of personnel involved.
+The lab staff coordinates with Special Collections and Archives, upstate South Carolina Digital Library partners, and grant partners for the transfer and borrowing of materials for digitization.
+Many different projects are going on at once in the lab, and it’s the main role of the digital projects manager to guide each step in the production of all projects and coordinate between the multitude of personnel involved.

-Our students are trained by Special Collection in proper handling of most materials they’ll encounter.
+Our students are trained in proper handling of archival materials.
 They also receive training from the lab manager in operating the scanners and workflow procedures required for once-and-done scanning.

 Once scanned, materials are returned and digital master images are placed in cloud storage for safe keeping.
 Working images are generated to safely produce web accessible copies for viewing, thereby avoiding any digital degradation to the original master image.